mathLab/PINA/docs/source/_rst/tutorial4/tutorial.rst

 input) and we used it to upsample.
 Sometimes however we have a more fine mesh solution and we simply want to encode it.
 This can be done without retraining!
 This procedure can be useful in case we have many points in the mesh and just a smaller part of them are needed for training.
-Let's see the results of this:
+Let’s see the results of this:

 .. code:: ipython3